hamzasaleem021/open-loops/README.md

 ## Features

 - **Capture** — Drop a thought as it arrives.
 Shape it later, or clarify it immediately.
-- **5-loop focus cap** — Only 5 active loops visible at once.
+- **Focus cap** — Only a handful of active loops are visible at once.
+Configurable (3, 5, or 7).
 The constraint is the feature.
 - **Inline editing** — Click any loop title to edit it in place.
 - **Primary actions** — Each loop kind has a contextual check-in: done, still in progress, or update the next step.
 - **Waiting & Released** — Park things without losing them.
 Let go of things without deleting them.
+- **Drag to reorder** — Reorder active loops by dragging.
+Order syncs across all your devices.
 - **Cross-device sync** — Sign in with a magic link.
-Your loops sync across all your devices.
+Your loops sync across all your devices in real time.
+- **Offline-first** — Edits work offline and sync automatically when you're back online.
 - **Dark & light themes** — Toggle from the top bar.
 Preference persists across sessions.
 - **PWA** — Installable on desktop and mobile.
 Works like a native app.